Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

   │
   └─ Child #2 (GameObject with NetworkTransform component attached to it)
 ```
-While this will not give you any warnings and, depending upon the transform settings of Child #1 & #2, it might appear to work properly (i.e. synchronizes clients, etc.), it is important to understand how the child `GameObject`, with no `NetworkObject` component attached to it, and parent `GameObject`, that does have a `NetworkObject` component attached to it, will be synchronized when a client connects to an already in-progress network session (i.e. late joins or late joining client).
-If Child #1 or Child #2 have had changes to their respective `GameObject`'s transform prior to a client joining, then upon a client late joining the two child `GameObject`'s transforms will not get synchronized during the initial synchronization period because they do not have `NetworkObject` components attached to them:
+While this won't give you any warnings and, depending upon the transform settings of Child #1 & #2, it might appear to work properly (i.e. synchronizes clients, etc.), it is important to understand how the child `GameObject`, with no `NetworkObject` component attached to it, and parent `GameObject`, that does have a `NetworkObject` component attached to it, will be synchronized when a client connects to an already in-progress network session (i.e. late joins or late joining client).
+If Child #1 or Child #2 have had changes to their respective `GameObject`'s transform before a client joining, then upon a client late joining the two child `GameObject`'s transforms won't get synchronized during the initial synchronization period because they don't have `NetworkObject` components attached to them:

 ```
-Network Prefab Root (Late joining client is synchronized with `GameObject`'s current transform state) ├─ Child #1 (Late joining client *is not synchronized* with `GameObject`'s current transform state) │
+Network Prefab Root (Late joining client is synchronized with `GameObject`'s current transform state) ├─ Child #1 (Late joining client *isn't synchronized* with `GameObject`'s current transform state) │
-  └─ Child #2 (Late joining client *is not synchronized* with `GameObject`'s current transform state)
+  └─ Child #2 (Late joining client *isn't synchronized* with `GameObject`'s current transform state)
 ```
 This *is important* to understand because the `NetworkTransform` component initializes itself, during `NetworkTransform.OnNetworkSpawn`, with the `GameObject`'s current transform state.
 Just below, in the parenting examples, we provide you with some valid and invalid parenting rules.
 As such, you should take these rules into consideration when using `NetworkTransform` components if you plan on using a complex parent-child hierarchy and should make sure to organize your project's assets where any children that have `NetworkTransform` components attached to them also have `NetworkObject` components attached to them to avoid late-joining client synchronization issues.